-According to the Greek philosopher Plato (424-348 BC), only the philosopher was able to see through the false layer of the particular to grasp the idea behind; the truth, which reality could only imitate.
-In other words, even in ancient Greece, there was an idea that human beings did not know reality, understood as the the truth about the world.
+According to Plato only the philosopher was able to see through the false layer of the particular to grasp the idea behind it; the truth, which reality could only imitate.
 This train of thought can be compared with the more contemporary idea that we live in a kind of matrix of simulated reality.

-Plato’s philosophical method had abstract, universal forms as ideal.
-Plato’s student Aristotle also aimed at the universal, but believed that a greater understanding of universals had to come through particular phenomena.
-According to Aristotle all art was mimetic, and the urge to imitate was an essential human quality.
-The base of art was the joy of recognition one felt upon seeing a clever imitation:
+Plato’s student Aristotle also had abstract, universal forms as ideal, but argued that a greater understanding of universals had to come through particular phenomena.
+This was also the aim of art.
+Aristotle considered all art to be based on the essential human urge to imitate, and the joy of recognition one felt upon seeing a clever imitation:

 “To imitate is instinctive in man from his infancy.
 By this he is distinguished from other animals, that he is, of all, the most imitative, and through this instinct receives his earliest education.
 All men, likewise, naturally receive pleasure from imitation. (…) Hence the pleasure they receive from a picture: in viewing it they learn, that they infer, they discover, what every object is.”

 Imitation could improve, worsen or be accurate.
-Imitation did not necessarily have to be through image or poetry; it could be trough rhythm, melody, word, colour, shape, action and dance:
+Imitation did not necessarily have to be through image or poetry; it could be through rhythm, melody, word, colour, shape, action and dance:

 “with respect to the arts above mentioned, rhythm, words and melody, are the different means by which, either single, or variously combined, they all produce their imitation. (…) In those of dance, rhythm alone, without melody; for there are dancers who, by rhythm applied to gesture, express manners, passions, and actions.”